bowcarl/RBF-DoW-Anomaly-Detection-Model-PoC/README.md

-# RBF-DoW Anomaly Detection Model - PoC
+# RBF-DoW Anomaly Detection and Mitigation Model - PoC

-A Proof of Concept for detecting Denial-of-Wallet (DoW) attacks using anomaly detection with machine learning (RBF/scikit-learn) on AWS serverless infrastructure.
+A Proof of Concept for detecting and mitigating Denial-of-Wallet (DoW) attacks using anomaly detection with machine learning (RBF/scikit-learn) on AWS serverless infrastructure.

 ## Overview